 The representative plaintiff, on behalf of himself and the Class, is claiming damages from the defendants (IKO Industries Ltd., Canroof Corporation Inc., and I.G.
 Machine & Fibers Ltd.) for the negligent design and manufacture of IKO Organic Shingles.
 Specifically, the representative plaintiff alleges that IKO Organic Shingles were negligently designed and manufactured in a manner that, under normal conditions and usage, would result in premature failure.

-The representative plaintiff seeks damages, on behalf of himself and the Class, for, among other things, the costs of removing and replacing defective IKO Organic Shingles, including associated labour costs.
+The representative plaintif seeks damages, on behalf of himself and the Class, for, among other things, the costs of removing and replacing defective IKO Organic Shingles, including associated labour costs.

 The court has not taken any position as to the likelihood of recovery on the part of the representative plaintiff or the Class, or as to the truth or merits of the claims or defences asserted by either side.
 The allegations made by the representative plaintiff have not been proven in court.

-On July 19, 2012, the Ontario Court certified a national class on behalf of all persons that own or have owned, lease or have leased, and all those who have or may pursue claims through or in the name or right of those who own or have owned, lease or have leased buildings in Canada that contain or have ever contained IKO organic shingles.
+On July 19, 2012, the action was certified as a class proceeding by the Ontario Superior Court of Justice.
+On June 5, 2013, the Ontario Divisional Court denied leave to appeal the certification order.
+The court certified a national class on behalf of all persons that own or have owned, lease or have leased, and all those who have or may pursue claims through or in the name or right of those who own or have owned, lease or have leased buildings in Canada that contain or have ever contained IKO organic shingles.
 This means that the claims of all class members will be determined in a single proceeding.

-For further information concerning the IKO Roofing Shingles class action, please contact Vincenza Mastroianni at 1-800-461-6166 ext 2446 or e-mail Vincenza by clicking on the Contact Us link below.
+For further information concerning the IKO Roofing Shingles class action, please contact Vinnie Mastroianni at 1-800-461-6166 ext 2446 or e-mail Vinnie at firstname.lastname@example.org.